 Federal financial aid/loan funds will not pay this charge without your written authorization.
-Therefore, if you need to purchase the insurance because you are not covered under a comparable insurance plan, and, if you expect your financial aid/loans to pay this charge, you must authorize it in writing by completing the appropriate section of the “Acknowledgements and Certifications” form required by the Financial Aid Office.
+Therefore, if you need to purchase insurance because you are not covered under a comparable insurance plan and expect your financial aid/loans to pay this charge, you must authorize it in writing by completing the appropriate section of the “Acknowledgements and Certifications” form required by the Financial Aid Office.
 You can locate this electronic form by logging into you MyGCC account.

 - If all or a portion of your bill is being paid with financial aid/loan funds, charges shown on your account that qualify as educational expenses will be paid first before health insurance.
 Therefore, you should be sure you have enough aid/loans to pay all of your charges.
 Otherwise, you will need to pay out-of-pocket for any charges not covered by financial aid or loans, including your health insurance charge.
 If you have questions regarding this topic, contact the Financial Aid office at (413) 775-1109.

 - Even though your financial aid/loans may have been offered to you and you may have accepted it, your account will not be paid until the Financial Aid Office disburses your awards/loans to your account.
 Typically, most financial aid grants and loans are disbursed to accounts approximately six weeks into the semester.

 - It is possible to have a balance remaining on your account after you’ve received all of your excess financial aid/loan funds in the form of a refund check.
 If you’ve received your financial aid refund check but still have a balance on your account for insurance, this means you did not authorize your financial aid/loan funds to be used to pay for insurance by completing the appropriate section of the “Acknowledgements and Certifications” form required by the Financial Aid Office.
 Before your excess financial aid grants/loan funds have been issued to you, your authorization must be submitted to the Financial Aid office.
 Otherwise, you will have a balance due for insurance.